Meet Our Co-FoundersKent Weber, Co-Founder and Executive Director

 Mike is a self-proclaimed happy hippie who just loves wolves.
 He came to Mission: Wolf in September 2013 and is our Animal Caretaker.
 Mike's bonus charisma points and excitement for our mission makes him a driving force on our staff.
 When he's not working with the wolves, Mike can be found helping out with construction, being artsy fartsy, or eating his strict diet of ketchup, cheese, and tortillas.
 In his free time, Mike likes to ride his dirt bike, be silly, and go snowboarding.
 He is the point person at Mission: Wolf, and much like the wolf, Mike is always striving to be mindful, aware, and knowledgeable of the world around him.

-John has been working with animals in a sanctuary environment since the year 2000, and brings great experience and perspective to Mission: Wolf.
+John has been working with animals in a sanctuary environment since 2000, and brings great experience and perspective to Mission: Wolf.
 Along with being an avid voice for the wolves, he has been internationally published and won awards for his photography.
-At the refuge, you may find John patiently trying to catch the essence of our resident wolf Arrow through his camera lens, or in the staff building jamming on a guitar!
-John's welcoming nature and buddhist philosophy always makes the wolves and staff feel secure and cared for.
+At the refuge, you may find John in the office working on our social media efforts and multimedia production as our Outreach Caretaker.
+But more often than not, you can find him patiently trying to catch the essence of our resident wolf Arrow through his camera lens, or jamming in the staff building on his guitar.
+John's welcoming nature and Buddhist philosophy always make the wolves and staff feel secured and cared for.

-Austin has taken on revamping our education programs at Mission: Wolf.
-Spreading knowledge about the wolf and its vital role in our ecosystem brings him great joy, as well as creating a cohesive environment among the staff.
-If you don't find Austin giving attention to our resident wolf Soleil, you can hear him advocate for worker's rights, be a lover of basketball, an enthusisast of odd reptiles, and a man of books.
-He has degrees in sociology and philosophy and plans on going to graduate school to study the relationship between modern society and wildness.
+Austin arrived at Mission: Wolf in the summer of 2017, and as our current Education Caretaker, he has made serious headway in our attempts to revamp our education programs at the sanctuary.
+Spreading knowledge about the wolf and its vital role in our ecosystem brings him great joy, along with creating a cohesive environment among the staff.
+Austin's passions include advocating for worker's rights, being a lover of basketball, an enthusiast of odd reptiles, and a man of books.
+He has degrees in sociology and philosophy, and he plans to attend graduate school to study the relationship between modern society and wildness.